brothman01/ChatPress/readme.txt

 === ChatPress ===
-Contributors: Ben Rothmsn
+Contributors: brothman01
-Tags: chatroom, ajax, livechat, llive, support Requires at least: 4.2
+Tags: chatroom, ajax, livechat, live, support
+Requires at least: 4.2
 Tested up to: 6.1
 Requires PHP: 8.0
-Stable tag: 1.9.0
+Stable tag: 2.0.0
 License: GPL

-A simple WordPress plugin to easily add livechat to your site so that your users can communicate with eachother in real time.
+A simple WordPress plugin to easily add livechat to your site so that your users can communicate with eachother in real time anonymously.

 == Installation ==
 This plugin operates using a shortcode, so any page that has a shortcode on it will show